IntersectMBO/plutus/docs/fomega/README.md

-Test data concerning size increase of datatypes when removing mutual recursion from the system via the Bekic identity can be found in results/test-results.md
+Test data concerning size increase of datatypes when removing mutual recursion from the system via the Bekic identity can be found (here)[results/test-results.md]

 You can also run your own tests: